 Managing the Crop

-Soybean fields are not the best choice for maximizing the value of manure nutrients if there are other crops like corn or grass hay fields that can benefit from the N. However, manure addition does have benefits beyond N supply and there are legitimate reasons to apply manure to fields that will be rotated to soybeans.
-For example, manure supplies nutrients other than N and where low soil test levels suggest a potential response to phosphorus (P), potassium (K), sulfur (S), or micronutrients, manure is a reasonable choice to supply these nutrients.
-Furthermore, since harvest of soybeans will remove nutrients such as P, K, and S from the field, manure can reduce the need for fertilizer purchases.
+Soybean fields are not the best choice for maximizing the value of manure nutrients if there are other crops like corn or grass hay fields that can benefit from the nitrogen.
+However, manure addition does have benefits beyond nitrogen supply and there are legitimate reasons to apply manure to fields that will be rotated to soybeans.
+For example, manure supplies nutrients other than nitrogen and where low soil test levels suggest a potential response to phosphorus, potassium, sulfur, or micronutrients, manure is a reasonable choice to supply these nutrients.
+Furthermore, since harvest of soybeans will remove nutrients such as phosphorus, potassium, and sulfur from the field, manure can reduce the need for fertilizer purchases.

 Nitrogen fixation in legumes is reduced but not eliminated when manure is applied.
-As N rates exceed 50% of expected crop removal, the risk of N loss is expected to increase substantially.
-Therefore it is recommended to limit applications of manure to rates that supply no more than 50% of the expected N removal based on manure N credit estimates.
-Nitrogen credits from manure should not exceed 50, 75, or 100 lbs of N removed per acre for estimated soybean yields of 30, 45, or 60 bu/acre.
+As nitrogen rates exceed 50% of expected crop removal, more nitrogen is vulnerable to loss.
+Therefore it is recommended to limit applications of manure to rates that supply no more than 50% of the expected N removal based on manure nitrogen credit estimates.
+Nitrogen credits from manure should not exceed 50, 75, or 100 lbs of nitrogen removed per acre for estimated soybean yields of 30, 45, or 60 bu/acre.
 Limiting rates to these levels will also reduce the risk of lodging.

-Another consideration with the use of manure as a fertilizer source is the potential to over-apply P. Crop removal of P varies, but is typically around 0.8 lbs P2O5 per bushel.
-Manure applications that add P beyond crop removal to soils that test very high in P is not encouraged as such applications will further increase soil test P levels over time, increasing environmental risk with no agronomic gain.
+Another consideration with the use of manure as a fertilizer source is the potential to over-apply phosphorus.
+Soybean removal of phosphorus varies, but is typically around 0.8 lbs P2O5 per bushel.
+Manure applications that add phosphorus beyond crop removal to soils that test very high in phosphorus is not encouraged as such applications will further increase soil test P levels over time, increasing environmental risk with no agronomic gain.